No one has favorited this theater yet

 From August 1927 it reverted back to the name Panopticon Pictures and films continued until it closed in July 1938.
 The former pub on the ground floor became an amusement arcade and the Panopticon upstairs was mothballed.

 Seventy years later in 2008, the situation remains the same, although there are now proposals to restore the former Panopticon, which is considered a rare example of an original music hall venue.
+It has been brought basck to life and is now operated as a charitable trust.
+It presents live performances, movies and special events.

 On 22nd March 1977, Historic Scotland designated the Panopticon a Grade A Listed building.
 It is listed on the Buildings At Risk Register.